-(2) This blog is dedicated to my father the Rev. Jim Warren that retired this year (2012) from being a church pastor at the age of 77 years.
+(2) This blog is dedicated to my father the Rev. James H. Warren, Sr. ("Jim") that retired in 2012 from being a church pastor at the age of 77 years.
 He entered the pastorate ministry at the age of 35 and has been faithfully married to my mother Faye R. Warren for 57 years, raised four children and has lived a scandal free life.
 Dad, thanks for the great example of being a man of God!
 May my life bring honor to God's name and to your name.

 (3) Grace - God's freely given favor and unconditional acceptance available to all based on the completed work of Jesus Christ(1) in His death(1), burial and resurrection(1) to pay the price to set us free from sin.
 It is because we have this grace that makes it possible for us to receive God's mercy (Hebrews 4:16).
 Mercy - God's ability to make whatever is wrong - right, whatever is broken - mended; whatever is hurting - healed.
 That is, the mercy of God is is God Himself entering into whatever situation you are in to restore, heal, set free and make whole (Luke 4:18.
 Psalms 23).